h8r-dev/heighliner-website/docs/04-core_features/01-state/index.md

 ### How does hln work with the state?

 - When running `hln up` to deploy a heighliner application, information about the application, namely state, will be saved to a configmap of K8s cluster.
-- When running `hln status`, hln will present the state as a human-readable from.
+- When running `hln status`, hln will present the state in a human-readable from.
 - When running `hln down`, hln will use information provided by the state to delete the application resources.